Jony-Sminth/LUNA16/README.md

 # LUNA16
-A repository only for learing LUNA16.
+A repository only for learning LUNA16.